 Of course it’s not easy to acquire some hindsight on why these big human earthquakes happen.
 First because their forecasting comes through what we call weak signals.
 It is when the situation shifts in an imperceptible manner, step by step.
 The signal is too weak for the mind to become aware of it and to get a sense that something is cooking, that the situation has shifted to another place.
 Humanity is completely disarmed in regards to weak signals.
 We need to develop individual capacities to observe these weak signals, and listen to those who have built some expertise on them.
 The other challenge for acquiring some hindsight capacities is that schools, in the society of pyramidal collective intelligence, are designed to domesticate the young Human.
 These schools produce either docile or ferocious people, ignorant and naive in both cases.
 Both sheep and predators obey to the same logics of pyramidal collective intelligence, each of them perpetuate it in their own way.
 Not many people step out of such an enveloping and pervasive matrix of culture and beliefs.
 Conquering individual sovereignty requires lot’s of efforts and some long deserts to cross.

-Sooo, well… I must continue my work ceaselessly, so that free currencies move from a seed to a global movement that nothing can stop.
+This adds even more motivation to continue my work, so that free currencies move from a seed to a global movement that nothing can stop.